Scifabric/pybossa/doc/user/overview.rst

     EpiCollect projects will be gathering data mostly all the time, for this reason, if you import again the same EpiCollect project, only **new data points** will be imported.
-This feature will allow you to easily add new data points to the PyBossa project without having to do anything special.
+This feature will allow you to easily add new data points to the PYBOSSA project without having to do anything special.

 .. _flickr-import:

 Importing the tasks from a Flickr photo set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PyBossa also allows to import tasks for projects based on images (like image
+PYBOSSA also allows to import tasks for projects based on images (like image
 pattern recognition ones) directly from a Flickr_ `set <https://www.flickr.com/help/photos/#150321191>`_
 (also called album).